qhv1/CS1632_Fall2020/exercises/Supplement2/README.md

 you are done modifying code, don't forget to commit and push your changes to the repository.
 When you are done, submit your repository to GradeScope at the "Supplementary Exercise 2 GitHub" link.

+The autograder will test your updated IntegerOpsTest, StringOpsTest, and ValidHTMLStringGenerator classes against the original IntegerOps and StringOps classes.
+Since we are testing against the original classes before debugging, we expected all tests to fail, if you have done the work.